-I am a postdoc at Amazon.
-In Fall 2023 I will join the Department of Statistics at Harvard as an assistant professor.
-I received my Ph.D. in mathematics from Stanford, advised by Andrea Montanari and Sébastien Bubeck.
+I am an Assistant Professor of Statistics at Harvard.
+I received my PhD in mathematics from Stanford, where I was fortunate to be advised by Andrea Montanari and Sébastien Bubeck.
 My research interests are a mix of probability and machine learning.

-Some Representative PapersSee my research page for a full list of papers, as well as some accompanying videos and slides.
+Recent and Selected PapersSee my research page for a full list of papers with accompanying videos and slides.

 Conference version in NeurIPS 2021.
 Awarded Outstanding Paper.

 M. Sellke.
 Cutoff for the Asymmetric Riffle Shuffle

 Annals of Probability, Vol. 50 (2022) no. 6, 2244-2287

 M. Sellke and A. Slivkins.
 The Price of Incentivizing Exploration: A Characterization via Thompson Sampling and Sample Complexity

 Conference version in SODA 2020.
 Awarded Best Paper and Best Student Paper.